A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2022-0168

-CVE-2022-0168 is a denial of service flaw in the Linux Kernel's CIFS implementation that allows privileged local attackers to crash the system.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2022-0168 is a denial of service flaw in the Linux Kernel's CIFS implementation that allows privileged attackers to crash the system.
+This article covers the technical details, affected versions, and mitigation steps.

 CVE-2022-0168 Overview

-A denial of service (DoS) vulnerability exists in the Linux kernel's Common Internet File System (CIFS) implementation.
-The flaw is located in the smb2_ioctl_query_info function within fs/cifs/smb2ops.c.
-Due to an incorrect return value handling from the memdup_user function, a local attacker with CAP_SYS_ADMIN privileges can trigger a system crash, resulting in complete denial of service.
+CVE-2022-0168 is a denial of service vulnerability in the Linux kernel's Common Internet File System (CIFS) implementation.
+The flaw resides in the smb2_ioctl_query_info function within fs/cifs/smb2ops.c.
+It stems from an incorrect handling of the return value from memdup_user, leading to a null pointer dereference [CWE-476].
+A local attacker with CAP_SYS_ADMIN privileges can trigger the bug to crash the affected system.
+The vulnerability impacts the Linux kernel and downstream distributions including Red Hat Enterprise Linux 8.0 and 9.0.

 Critical Impact